 – try to keep to a healthy diet and lifestyle (click here for my article on this)

-– whenever you cope well with a stressful event, or in a way which improves upon how you normally cope, give yourself a reward
+– whenever you cope well with a stressful event, or in a way that improves upon how you normally cope, give yourself a reward

 – take up an interest or hobby.
 One benefit of this is that it can act as a distraction and prevent you from obsessively, negatively ruminating and dwelling upon morbid thoughts.
 Furthermore, it can provide opportunities to meet others